 There is no publication even remotely as comprehensive as the Handbook.
 If you have not used it before, you will marvel at how you ever survived without it.

-Defense & Foreign Affairs Handbook on CD-ROM is the electronic version of the legendary print edition of the Handbook.
+Defense & Foreign Affairs Handbook on CD-ROM and Defense & Foreign Affairs Handbook Online are the electronic versions of the legendary print edition of the Handbook.
 This unique book can now be accessed from your desktop computer via Windows, Macintosh, DOS or Unix-based systems, and using your internet explorer facility.
 The Handbook on CD-ROM opens automatically when the CD is inserted into the computer.
 The 15th edition (compatible with the print Handbook) and the 16th edition CD are very user-friendly, and are vital additions to any library, or computer-based analyst.

 The CD-ROM version of the Handbook contains all of the material found in the print edition.
 However, in addition, the 16th Edition D&FA Handbook on CD-ROM has more than a thousand pages of additional research files — Special Reports — on many countries, as a bonus.
 And CD-ROM Version 1 of the 16th Edition appears well in advance of the print edition.